Ambivalent Attachment: What Is It, And What Do You Need To Know?

 What causes ambivalent attachment?

 Besides having an uncertain relationship with the parent or caregiver, children who are abused during their childhood tend to have a higher-than-average risk of developing an anxious ambivalent attachment to their parents.
-Unfortunately, there can be some different difficulties that children who grow up with this type of attachment may have throughout their life, as attachment style affects children into adulthood
+Unfortunately, there can be some different difficulties that children who grow up with this type of attachment may have throughout their life, as having an insecure attachment style affects children into adulthood

 What does anxious attachment mean?
 Parents who foster anxious or ambivalent attachment may be nurturing and responsive one moment and insensitive or unavailable the next.
 This pattern impacts not just the relationship they have with their parent or caregiver, but other relationships even into adulthood.